zbalkan/zbalkan.github.io/_posts/2025-12-21-critical-thinking.md

 {% include gallery id="galleryAlternativeList" caption="Alternative List Table" %}

-In an **Alternative List Table**, the structure focuses on a single overarching subject **()**, but unlike dimensional tables, the properties **()** are independent alternatives rather than interconnected facets.
-The rows do not share a horizontal relationship; instead, each column acts as an independent list of values **()** that categorize different examples or types of that subject.
+In an **Alternative List Table**, the structure focuses on a single overarching subject **($S$)**, but unlike dimensional tables, the properties **($P$)** are independent alternatives rather than interconnected facets.
+The rows do not share a horizontal relationship; instead, each column acts as an independent list of values **($O$)** that categorize different examples or types of that subject.
 Because these tables often omit a left-hand "key" column to explain what individual values represent, the logical connection between values in the same row can become ambiguous or entirely non-existent.
 This lack of explicit labels often requires the reader to rely on surrounding text to determine if items across columns are meant to be direct opposites, related pairs, or merely random examples.

 ### Example: Access Control Models